Zoxc/crusader/docs/LOCAL_TESTS.md

 * Ethernet-to-Ethernet connections tend to be good: high throughput with low latency.
   But you should always check your network.
-  On a 1Gbps network, typical results are above 950 mbps, and less than a dozen milliseconds of latency.
+  On a 1Gbps network, typical results are above 950 Mbps, and less than a dozen milliseconds of latency.
 * Wi-fi has a reputation for "being slow".
   This often is a result of the Wi-fi drivers injecting